Ryan-Millard/Img2Num/docs/docs/reference/react/components/ThemeSwitch/tests.md

 title: ThemeSwitch Tests
 ---

-The ThemeSwitch component has comprehensive test coverage with 18 tests organized into 6 test suites.
+The ThemeSwitch component has comprehensive test coverage with 7 tests.

 ## Test file location